Design Principles for New Soft Materials

 Exploitation Route The formulation market is worth approximately ~£180Bn per annum to the UK, and underpins products in many sectors in the economy, including food and drink, home and personal care, paints and coatings, oil and gas, and pharmaceuticals.
 Our underpinning research into the soft matter physics of multi-component and multi-phase products, including those comprising living components, has uncovered design principles that enable the development of new formulations, or the reformulation of existing products to meet modern specifications.
 We have worked closely with a range of small, medium and large enterprises to translate this fundamental research into product development and improvement.

 Description As part of this award, we established the "Edinburgh Complex Fluids Partnership", to advance and innovate complex fluid design and processes through scientific excellence.
 We translate our understanding of the fundamental physics that governs how components (such as colloids, polymers, liquid crystals etc.) interact with one another in complex fluids, to advance industrial formulations.
 By applying the design principles of soft matter physics to formulations, ECFP is able to help companies understand their formulations and guide them towards solutions to the challenges they face.
 Furthermore, a more complete understanding of the generic principles underlying formulation behaviour can lead to innovation, e.g. through new process methods or reduction in the number of ingredients.
 The themes of Formulation Science, Microorganisms Interacting with Complex Structures, Advanced Soft Materials and Instrument Development have all emerged as areas of strength where we use our expertise to support industry.
 ECFP endeavours to improve product performance, the consumer experience and help companies switch to more sustainable resources and more efficient processes.
 ECFP has worked with large multinational and small to medium sized companies in many sectors, including Personal Care, Food, Agrochemicals, Pharmaceuticals, Veterinary, Paints and Coatings, and the Chemical Industry.
-ECFP researchers undertake contract, consultancy, and collaborative research.
+ECFP currently employs 8 staff who undertake contract, consultancy, and collaborative research.
+Five patents were filed and have been granted as a direct result of this award.
+A spin out company (Dyneval) has been established to exploit one of these patents currently holding net assets of £1.5M.

 Sector Agriculture, Food and Drink,Chemicals,Manufacturing, including Industrial Biotechology,Pharmaceuticals and Medical Biotechnology